UnlimitedDrip/ProjectPinecone/Report1.md

 ## 2. Project retrospective
 In each meeting, you should spend a few minutes discussing how the group is functioning.
 What aspects of the group dynamics contribute to the success of the project?
 In addition, raise any issues—best done directly but with humor and kindness—that you believe are interfering with the effectiveness of the group and your ability to complete the project on time.
 The project retrospective is an opportunity for the group and each individual to reflect on their experience with the project and improve the way the group works together.
 Make at least five lists:

-1.Appreciations: Everyone coordinated the meeting efficiently 2.Successes: Everyone showed up, we all seem on same page 3.Failures: We lost a teammate before our first meeting.
+1.Appreciations: Everyone coordinated the meeting efficiently<br>
+2.Successes: Everyone showed up, we all seem on same page 3.Failures: We lost a teammate before our first meeting.
 4.Barriers: Adjust to smaller team size, one late teammate 5.What we can do better: N/A

 If you don’t have anything to report in one of these lists, just state it.
 A common practice among software teams is to use sticky notes (one color for each category), which each team member uses to write down their ideas for each category (one idea per sticky).
 As people post their stickies on the whiteboard, the facilitator should group similar or duplicate ideas together.
 This way the idea becomes decoupled from the person who introduced it.
 Discuss your ideas briefly as a team.